Why should your student consider studying at NMU?

 Learn more about NMU.

 Often the best way to feel sure about a college is to spend time walking around campus (even if it is virtually) and getting your questions answered by a live person.
-You can schedule an individualized, virtual visit at a time that is convenient for you.
+You can schedule an individualized in-person visit or a virtual visit at a time that is convenient for you.

 Stay up-to-date with NMU